jsafrane/enhancements/keps/sig-storage/3762-persistent-volume-last-phase-transition-time/README.md

 last used, which is when the volume transitioned to `Released` phase.

 We can approach the solution in a more generic way and record a timestamp of when the volume transitioned to any phase, not just to `Released` phase.
-This is more informative for admins as it covers more scenarios while it still meets the original expectation described above.
+This allows anyone, incl. our perf tests, to measure time e.g. between a PV `Pending` and `Bound`

 <!--
 This section is for explicitly listing the motivation, goals, and non-goals of